-- Based on the investigations performed and final reports issued by the entire SIA, OPPG was able to issue: - o 68 close-out letters to professional guardians, which included the following additional communications and actions taken: - Seven caution memos with no disciplinary actions; - Nine letters of concern to professional guardians with various disciplinary actions; - Ten letters of concern with settlement agreements included that partially or fully offset the negative financial impacts incurred by the persons subject to quardianship; and, - One voluntary revocation of one professional guardian's state registration in lieu of an administrative complaint being filed with the Florida Division of Administrative Hearings.
+- > Based on the investigations performed and final reports issued by the entire SIA, OPPG was able to issue: - 47 close-out letters to professional guardians, which included the following additional communications and actions taken: - Nine letters of concern to professional guardians with various disciplinary actions.
+This included one letter of concern with settlement agreements included that partially or fully offset the negative financial impacts incurred by the persons subject to guardianship. - Two administrative revocations of the professional guardian's state registration in lieu of an administrative complaint being filed with the Florida Division of Administrative Hearings.
 The voluntary revocation was tantamount to a permanent revocation.

-- > The SIA referred various cases to law enforcement and state attorney offices to pursue prosecution of potential criminal conduct. - > The SIA held its fourth annual training symposium, with each of the six SIA offices participating.
+- One administrative revocation of the professional guardian's state registration. - > The SIA referred various cases to law enforcement and state attorney offices to pursue prosecution of potential criminal conduct. - ➤ The SIA held its fifth annual training symposium, with each of the six SIA offices participating.
 A diverse group of practitioners in the guardianship community throughout Florida presented a variety of topics to the SIA members and partners, enabling the SIA members to continue developing their awareness of issues and key challenges and enhancing their skills in conducting investigations.